Social Icons

 Directed and Written by Guillermo del Toro

-This dark fantasy movie crosses the boundaries between the present struggle of a little girl trying to fit into a world she does not seem to care for, the human world.
-And a magical world where everything she could desire were just three tasks away from her.
+This dark fantasy movie crosses the boundaries between the present struggles of a little girl trying to fit into a world she doesn’t seem to care for—the human world—and a magical world where everything she desires is just three tasks away.

-Guillermo’s writing does not dive too much into the magical world, but bases itself on the adventure of Ofelia as she tries to get back to her home and reign as the princess of the underworld.
+Guillermo’s writing doesn’t dive too deeply into the magical world but instead focuses on Ofelia’s adventure as she tries to return to her home and reign as the princess of the underworld.

-The movie plot starts with the introduction of the character Princess Moanna whose father is the king of the underworld.
-Moanna visits the human world, where the sunlight blinds her and erases her memory, her visit made her mortal and she later dies.
+The movie’s plot begins with the introduction of Princess Moanna, whose father is the king of the underworld.
+Moanna visits the human world, where the sunlight blinds her and erases her memory.
+Her visit makes her mortal, and she eventually dies.
+Her father believes her spirit will return to the underworld to take her place as the future ruler, so he builds labyrinths (which act as portals) around the world, hoping she’ll one day find one.

-If the movie were more on the tasks, it would not have been so magical a movie.
-Her life was being torn in two, as she struggles to be there for her sick mother.
-Also, a lot was happening too – as Captain Vidal's quest to kill all rebels, lead him to miss the ones hiding in plain sight.
+If the movie had focused more on the tasks, it wouldn’t have been as magical.
+Ofelia’s life is torn in two as she struggles to be there for her sick mother.
+Meanwhile, a lot is happening around her—Captain Vidal’s quest to kill all the rebels leads him to overlook the ones hiding in plain sight.

-Young Ofelia and we the watchers, deal with torture, death and awesome escapes in other to get to the end of this magical journey.
+Young Ofelia, and we the viewers, deal with torture, death, and thrilling escapes to reach the end of this magical journey.

-Winning Three Academy and Bafta awards, one of which is the awesome makeup the movie portrays.
-The movie went ahead to win many other awards in its year of release.
-There is nothing more to say, but go see this movie it is a keeper.
+Winning three Academy Awards and BAFTAs—one of which was for the incredible makeup—the movie went on to win many other awards in its year of release.
+There’s nothing more to say except: go see this movie.
+It’s a keeper.

 0 comments: